Press Releases

 Client has big plans for large South American cities

-March 2024: South American nations and charitable groups are poised to invest heavily in their food security.
+January 2025: South American nations and charitable groups are poised to invest heavily in their food security.
 Aquaponics (the integrated production of both fish and plants in controlled environments) is a great way to make that happen.

-Beginning in March, Fisheries Technology Associates is accompanying a client to multiple locations in South America to begin the process of aquaponic feasibility analysis and planning for facility development.
+Beginning in February, Fisheries Technology Associates is accompanying a client to multiple locations in South America to begin the process of aquaponic feasibility analysis and planning for facility development.
 Our work will start in Lima, Peru, and Bogota, Colombia, and eventually spread to cities in Brazil, Ecuador, Argentina, and other high-population metropolises.

 Working through a non-profit organization, the client's goal is to bring healthy, low-cost food to poor communities who need it most.
 We applaud these efforts, and plan to bring our so-called Mothership and Satellites concept to bear at each of these locations.
 Under this scenario, a larger Mothership complex (including feed sourcing, hatchery production, grow-out, processing, and distribution capabilities) will act as a central hub for smaller Satellite facilities that focus on the less-technical grow-out aspects of fish and plant production.
 The Mothership will support all efforts at the Satellites and help to ensure their technical and financial success.